 Soft Batch Pumpkin Gingersnap Chocolate Chip Cookies

-Soft Batch Pumpkin Gingersnap Chocolate Chip Cookies are soft, chewy, and packed with ginger, chocolate, and pumpkin.
-A delicious gluten-free cookie recipe for fall!
+Soft Batch Pumpkin Gingersnap Chocolate Chip Cookies are soft, chewy, and packed with fall flavors.
+Bound to become a new favorite!

 - 1/2 cup butter or vegan butter, softened to room temperature